ryancather/swift-calculator/complete_code.md

 In case you need it, here's a copy of the whole ViewController.swift file at the end of the tutorial.

+The Github project can be found at: https://github.com/ryancather/iOS-Swift-Calculator

      //
      //  ViewController.swift
      //  Swift Calculator